kubernetes/kubernetes/examples/cassandra/README.md

         return val;
     }

-    private static final Logger logger = LoggerFactory.getLogger(KubernetesSeedProvider.class);
+    private static final Logger logger = LoggerFactory.getLogger(LMKTFYSeedProvider.class);

     private List defaultSeeds;

-    public KubernetesSeedProvider(Map<String, String> params) {
+    public LMKTFYSeedProvider(Map<String, String> params) {
         // Taken from SimpleSeedProvider.java
-        // These are used as a fallback, if we get nothing from k8s.
+        // These are used as a fallback, if we get nothing from lmktfy.
         String[] hosts = params.get("seeds").split(",", -1);
         defaultSeeds = new ArrayList<InetAddress>(hosts.length);
         for (String host : hosts)